 Atypical hyperplasia isn't cancer, but it can be a forerunner to the development of breast cancer.
 Over the course of your lifetime, if the atypical hyperplasia cells keep dividing and become more abnormal, this can transition into noninvasive breast cancer (carcinoma in situ) or invasive breast cancer.

 If you've been diagnosed with atypical hyperplasia, you have an increased risk of developing breast cancer in the future.
-For this reason, doctors sometimes recommend intensive breast cancer screening and careful consideration of medications and other strategies to reduce breast cancer risk.
+For this reason, doctors often recommend intensive breast cancer screening and medications to reduce breast cancer risk.

 - Kumar V, et al. Robbins and Cotran Pathologic Basis of Disease.
 9th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2015. http://www.clinicalkey.com.
 Accessed Aug.
 21, 2014.